CEPF

 CEPF WEBSITE : https://www.cepf.net/our-work/biodiversity-hotspots/madagascar-and-indian-ocean-islands

-EXPLORE THE INTERACTIVE MAP HERE:
+EXPLORE THE INTERACTIVE PROJECT & KBA MAP HERE:

 https://www.google.com/maps/d/viewer?mid=1SuEfGxruyUVRqjG8Ts-Bw9gsgUEPfXE&femb=1&ll=-14.615792481273083%2C48.033332000000016&z=4